-The three (3) Independent Non-Executive Directors of the Company provide the Board with a good mix of industryspecific knowledge plus broad business and commercial experience.
+During the financial year under review, three (3) Independent Non-Executive Directors who reached the 12-year tenure limit had resigned from the Board and ceased from their respective positions in the Board Committees.
+The vacancies arising therefrom had been filled with the appointment of new Independent Non-Executive Directors.
+The three (3) Independent Non-Executive Directors of the Company provide the Board with a good mix of industry-specific knowledge plus broad business and commercial experience.
 They provide guidance, unbiased, fully balanced and independent views, advice and judgement to many aspects of the Group's strategy so as to safeguard the interests of minority shareholders and to ensure that the highest standards of conduct and integrity were maintained by the Group.